stb-tester/lirc/CONTRIBUTE.md

 So, you are considering contributing to lirc?
 You are most welcome!
 Some points:

-## Code layout
+## Code layout and git hooks

-We use the kernel coding standards, as described in [1].
-Many lines in the code are actually too long according to these, but stick to the rules for new code.
+We use the kernel coding standards, as described in [1], with some exceptions and notes:
+  - Many lines in the code are actually too long according to these, but stick to the rules (< 80 chars) for new code.
-Using 'indent -linux' gives a good starting point w r t formatting.
+  - For various reasons pointer types are written with the star attached to the type, not the variable.
+I. e., we use char* s instead of char *s.
+    While this is a good practise it requires us to have all pointer declarations on separate lines.
+  - The format-files script uses uncrustify and the uncrustify.cfg file to re-format sources according to these rules with reasonable results.
+  - The checkfiles scripts is a wrapper for checkfiles.pl.
+This is from the kernel, with some minor patches for lirc.
+Notably it allows code with warnings to be checked in.

-In the git-tools directory there is a pre-commit hook aimed to be installed in .git/hooks/pre-commit (a symlink works fine).
-This handles most of the boring tabs and trailing whitespace problems on checkin.
-Here is also a fix-whitespace script which can be used to filter a range of commits.
+In the git-tools directory there is a pre-commit hook aimed to be installed in .git/hooks/pre-commit (a symlink works fine):

+    cd .git/hooks
+    ln -s ../../git-tools/pre-commit .

+This will invoke the checkfile script before committing to avoid problems.
+Use git commit --no-verify should you want to avoid these checks.

+The git hook also does some other updates.
+Use it!

 ## Git branches